Mapping cell cortex rheology to tissue rheology, and vice-versa: Model

+In the incompressible cortex limit ($\nudd\rightarrow 1$), which is probably rather unrealistic according to the work by Mokbel \textit{et al.}~\cite{Mokbel2020}, Eqs.~(\ref{eq:rheo:cortex:2D:e:nu}-\ref{eq:rheo:cortex:2D:e:nu:dev}) behave in the classical manner~\cite{landau1986theory}: the denominator in the last term diverges and is compensated by a vanishing isotropic component of the deformation (trace), to accomodate any finite isotropic component of the stress on the left-hand side.

 Due to the inner dissipative components of the cortex, it is reasonable to expect that the amplitudes of its moduli increase with frequency (see Appendix~\ref{sec:frequency:dependence} for a discussion of this point).
-In what follows, in order for the tension $\sigma$ to remain equal to $\sigma_0$ at rest, we shall assume more precisely that the amplitudes of cortex shear and compression moduli vanish in the low frequency limit $\omega \to 0$.
-We shall also assume that they go to infinity in the high frequency limit $\omega \to \infty$.
+In what follows, in order for the tension $\sigma$ to remain equal to $\sigma_0$ at rest within the framework of Eqs.~(\ref{eq:rheo:cortex:2D:dev}-\ref{eq:rheo:cortex:2D:tr}), we shall assume more precisely that the amplitudes of cortex shear ($g$) and compression ($k$) moduli vanish in the low frequency limit $\omega \to 0$.